-Now, when he stood before me nearly shouting at his wife, I was taken aback.
-She gaped at him, then stalked off, slamming the door hard enough to rattle the door frame.
+Now, as he stood before me nearly shouting at his wife, I was taken aback.
+She gaped at him then stalked out, slamming the door hard enough to rattle the door frame.

 Dr. Ehab turned to me.
 “This matter is important to us.
 We need someone with a personal connection.
 Someone we can trust.”

-“She has been kidnapped,” he said.
+“She has disappeared,” he explained.
 “We need you to find her.
 Please, I beg you.
 The ten thousand is only an advance.
 I will pay fifty thousand if you get her home.”

 I recognized the girl in the photo right away.
 Her name was Anna.
 She was the Anwars’ granddaughter.
 My friend Tarek’s daughter.